pixelboiworld/Discord-Tricks-Hacks/README.md

 3: Active the console tab if not.<br />
 4: Pate the snippets in the console.<br />
 5: Press "Enter" and Run the script.<br />

+🎉 This Scripts legitimately gives you client-side stuffs
 #

 🚩 **Get All Badges:** V 1.1